-Mathematics can be studied either as one or as two A-level courses; A-level Mathematics or A-level Mathematics and A-level Further Mathematics.
+Mathematics can be studied either as one or as two A level courses; A level Mathematics and A level Further Mathematics, which can both be studied at either AS or A2.

-Mathematics takes up five hours a week and consists of Pure Mathematics and Applied Mathematics modules.
+Mathematics takes up five hours a week and consists of Pure Mathematics and Applied Mathematics.

 Mathematics and Further Mathematics takes up 10 hours each week.
-This counts as two option choices and 2 A-levels are completed by the end of the 2 year course.
-A-level Mathematics is completed in Year 12 with some of the AS Further Mathematics content and A-level Further Mathematics is completed in Year 13.
+This counts as two option choices and 2 A levels are completed by the end of the 2 year course.
+A level Mathematics is completed in Year 12 with some of the AS Further Mathematics and A2 Further Mathematics completed in Year 13.

-All students studying A-level Mathematics follow the same course.
+All students studying A level Mathematics follow the same course.
 Two thirds of the course is Pure Mathematics which includes: Algebra, Coordinate Geometry, Trigonometry, Vectors and Calculus.
 One third of course is Applied Mathematics, studying Statistics and Mechanics.